 Be aware that this is an indication and not a general rule.
-For 1 liter of A1 you will need 1,75 kg of A1 material.
+For 1 litre of A1, you will need 1.75 kg of A1 material.

 I want to paint my A1 object

 A1 can easily be painted afterwards and for indoor use we see little problems.
-However for OUTDOOR use not all paintsystems seems to hold over a longer period which sometimes give problems.
-That's why we advice you to do testing yourselves before you decided to sell your A1 object commercially.
-Because there are that many different kind of paintsystems it is impossible for us to give you individual advice.
-However we can recommend TRIMETAL PERMACRYL from Akzo Nobel as a paint system that works very well on A1 and has proven itselves over longer period in outdoor use.
+However, for OUTDOOR use, not all paint systems seem to hold over a longer period which sometimes gives problems.
+That's why we advise you to do testing yourselves before you decided to sell your A1 object commercially.
+Because there are that many different kinds of paint systems it is impossible for us to give you individual advice.
+However, we can recommend TRIMETAL PERMACRYL from Akzo Nobel as a paint system that works very well on A1 and has proven itself over the longer period in outdoor use.

-A1 objects need to be complete dry before being painted.
+A1 objects need to be completely dry before being painted.
 We advise a minimum of 5 days drying at room temperature.

 Use a sponze for a smoother surface